Brassica oleracea: Origins

-According to the Triangle of U theory, B. oleracea is very closely related to five other species of the genus Brassica.
+According to the triangle of U theory, B. oleracea is very closely related to five other species of the genus Brassica.
 A 2021 study suggests that Brassica cretica, native to the Eastern Mediterranean, particularly Greece and the Aegean Islands, was the closest living relative of cultivated B. oleracea, thus supporting the view that its cultivation originated in the Eastern Mediterranean region, with later admixture from other Brassica species.
 Genetic analysis of nine wild populations on the French Atlantic coast indicated their common feral origin, deriving from domesticated plants escaped from fields and gardens.

 The cultivars of B. oleracea are grouped by developmental form into several major cultivar groups, of which the Acephala ("non-heading") group remains most like the natural wild cabbage in appearance.

 Etymology

-'Brassica' was Pliny the Elder's name for several cabbage-like plants.
+"Brassica" was Pliny the Elder's name for several cabbage-like plants.

-Its specific epithet oleracea means "vegetable/herbal" in Latin and is a form of holeraceus (oleraceus).
+Its specific epithet oleracea means 'vegetable/herbal' in Latin and is a form of holeraceus (oleraceus).

 Distribution and habitat

-Although rarely abundant, wild cabbage is found on the coasts of Britain, France, Spain, Italy, and the German island Heligoland.
+Wild cabbage is considered to be native only to the coasts of France, Great Britain, and Spain, although widely naturalized elsewhere.
+Although rarely abundant, wild cabbage is also found on the coasts of Ireland, Italy, and the German island of Heligoland.

 Wild cabbage is a hardy plant with high tolerance for salt and lime.
 Its intolerance of competition from other plants typically restricts its natural occurrence to limestone sea cliffs, like the chalk cliffs on both sides of the English Channel.